 You'll also need:

 - Wire piercing probes

-- Since the TPS has to be tested in action (and with the Key On), you'll need to pierce the wires with something to get to the signal inside the wire.
+- Since the TPS has to be tested in action (and with the key in the ON position), you'll need to pierce the wires with something to get to the signal inside the wire.

-A generic scan tool that can read OBD I diagnostic trouble codes does come in handy, but the Scan Tool won't help you test the TPS and therefore you won't need it to use the test info in this article (the test in this article will help you test the TPS without a scan tool).
+A generic scan tool that can read OBD I diagnostic trouble codes does come in handy, but the scan tool won't help you test the TPS and therefore you won't need it to use the test info in this tutorial (the test in this tutorial will help you test the TPS without a scan tool).